 Editor note: More sensing use cases can be included depending on further discussion.

-The 6GR and 6G RAN architecture shall at least support use cases of detection and/or tracking of passive objects, at least including UAVs, human, vehicles and AGVs.
+The 6GR and 6G RAN architecture shall at least support use cases of detection and/or tracking of passive objects, at least including the following targets: UAVs, human (indoor and outdoor), vehicles and AGVs.

+The 6GR and 6G RAN architecture shall support sensing by TRPs and UEs.

 * * * End of Changes * *